public-convenience-ltd/toiletmap/README.md

 ### Development

-The toiletmap UI is built with Next.js.
-The API is written in GraphQL with [Apollo Server](https://www.npmjs.com/package/apollo-server) and data is stored in a MongoDB instance via [mongoose](https://mongoosejs.com/).
+The Toilet Map UI is built with [Next.js](https://nextjs.org/).
+The API is written in GraphQL with [GraphQL Yoga Server](https://github.com/dotansimha/graphql-yoga) and data is stored in a MongoDB instance via [mongoose](https://mongoosejs.com/).
+We use Redis as a short term cache to improve the performance of loading toilet information.
 Authentication is handled by [Auth0](https://auth0.com/) and the site is deployed to [vercel](https://vercel.com)

 ## Sponsors